(Translate this site)

 Fortunately Gannon was still conscious.

-"Gannon, I guess I should take out one of your eyes too so you'll lose depth perception..."
+"Gannon, I guess I should take out one of your eyes too, so that you'll lose depth perception..."
 I said, even as I made motions like I was preparing to do so.
 I was really hoping he'd say something to stop me...else I'd have to act like I'd changed my mind on my own...

 "No!
 Goddamn no!
 Leave me my eyes, please!"
+Gannon spoke with alarm.
+I pretended to reconsider.

-"Gannon, I'll do you that favor if you'll do me one in return."
+"I'll do you that favor, if you'll do me one in return."

 "Anything!
 Yes!
 Damn it!"

-"I've leave you both your eyes if you swear you'll never ever come after me again.
+"I'll leave you both your eyes if you swear you'll never ever come after me again.
 You understand?"

 "Yes!
 I'll leave you alone!
 I'll never bother you again!
 Just leave me my eyes, for God's sakes!"

 I knew such deals made under duress weren't necessarily worth much.
 But I figured the damage to his limbs and fingers should slow him down for life.
 I would have used the shotgun on his major joints rather than the pistol, but I was pretty sure the shot gun at close range would have cut his lower leg and fore arm completely off the rest of him.
-And re-attachment probably wouldn't have been done at the hospital.
+And re-attachment probably wouldn't have been possible at the hospital.

 "Gannon, you do know I used the pistol instead of the shotgun so you could keep your arm and leg, right?"